Alumna Esther Kinuthia Miss I – Discusses Life after Strathmore

-Alumna Esther Kinuthia, Associate Account Strategist – Middle East & Africa, based at Google’s Dublin office, recently connected with Alumnus Laban Cliff – Onserio, and shared her experience in Dublin and her life after Strathmore University.
+Alumna Esther Kinuthia, Google’s Associate Account Strategist, Middle East & Africa, based at Google’s Dublin office, recently connected with Alumnus Laban Cliff Onserio, and shared her experience at Dublin and her life after Strathmore University.

 So just about yourself.
 It has been one year after graduating from Strathmore.
 How has it been?

 I joined Google at 21 through a Strathmore internship.
 Thank God, I managed to extend the 3-month industrial attachment to a one-year internship.
-After the one-year internship, I managed to secure a full time role based at Google’s Europe, Middle East and Africa (EMEA) headquarters in Dublin, Ireland.
-I have been here since July 2015.
-I have a blog, ‘Miss Independent’ – which gave me a chance to be named in the Business Daily’s Top 40 Under 40 Award Recognition.
+So after the one-year internship, I managed to secure a job-based at Googles Europe the Middle East and Africa (EMEA) offices in Dublin, Ireland where I have been for the last one year and 4 months.
+Then I also have a blog, ‘Miss Independent’ – which gave me a chance to be named in the Business Daily’s Top 40 Under 40 Award Recognition.

-I’m an example that it is possible for anyone to get this award.
-There are more and more students getting it, (such as in the recent years) although more are from the corporate world, but my message to university students out there is – don’t expect the extraordinary if you are doing the ordinary.
-Be ambitious and go work for what you want.
-Take it easy and enjoy the ride.
+Im an example that it is possible for anyone to get this award.
+There are more and more students getting it, (such as in the recent years) although more are from the corporate world, but my message to university students out there; Be extra-ambitious.

 There are those life skills that you have learned after Strathmore.
 What has stood out for you?

-It is important to know who you are, what you want , what you are about and constantly maintaining that as you continue to be better for this world and improving your relationships with people.
+I would say firstly Know who you are, and constantly maintain who you are.
+It is important to know who you are what you are about, what you want and constantly maintaining that as you continue to be better for this world, and also try to better your relationships with people.
 No one is born a bad person.
 If people maintained who they are, truly this world would be a better place.

 I hear you, but they are actually quite important for the undergraduate students.

-Yes, know yourself and never forget who you are.
+Yes, but know yourself and never forget who you are.